apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

     // com.acme.xyz
     com.acme.abc-default.cfg // Managed Service Factory,
     // creates an instance for com.acme.abc

+Since Installer Configuration Factory 1.2.0 ([SLING-7786](https://jira.apache.org/jira/browse/SLING-7786)) you should use the tilde `~` as separator between `<pid>` and `<subname>` instead of the `-`.

 If a configuration is modified, the file installer will write the configuration back to a file to ensure persistence across restarts (if `sling.fileinstall.writeback` is enabled).
 A similar writeback mechanism is supported by the [JCR installer](jcr-installer-provider.html).

-The code for parsing the configuration files is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/0a34e33dd26092437be5180e34979abbf9a88300/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L221).
+The code for parsing the configuration files is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/7b2e4407baa45b79d954dd20c53bb2077c3a5e49/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L230).

 ### Property Files (.cfg)